About the Building

 Gunnar Birkerts designed Kemper Museum’s signature building.
 Construction began October 2, 1992, and Kemper Museum of Contemporary Art opened October 2, 1994.

 A large atrium, central to the Museum, culminates in an articulated skylight 22 feet high.
 Extended from either side of the atrium are two wings.
 Overall, Kemper Museum measures more than 23,200 gross square feet.
-The main gallery, measuring 5,697 square feet, features selections from the Permanent Collection and is used for changing exhibitions.
-Smaller galleries feature rotating exhibitions and a meeting room offers works on paper and other glazed works from the Permanent Collection.
+The Charlotte Crosby Kemper Gallery is the museum’s main gallery, measuring 5,697 square feet, and hosts three major exhibitions each year.
+Three smaller galleries on the south end of the building also display rotating exhibitions throughout the year.
 Works of art are always on view in the atrium and the corridors of each wing.

 About the Architect